chiasm-project/chiasm/README.md

 propagate the changes through the system.
 The JSON configuration also updates in response to user interactions with visualizations, so can be used to serialize visualization state resulting from user interactions.

-Please give this repo a star if you think it is cool.
-Also feel free to submit issues for feature requests and bugs, or reach out to me if you're at all interested in collaborating on this curran.kelleher@gmail.com

 ## Configuration Structure and Runtime Environment